Kakkakuyil: Production

 Jyothika was selected as lead actress but was later replaced due to further commitments.

 Soundtrack

-The hit songs in the film were composed by Deepan Chatterji with lyrics by Gireesh Puthenchery.
+The hit songs in the film were composed by M G Sreekumar (credited in the movie as Deepan Chatterjee) with lyrics by Gireesh Puthenchery.
 S. P. Venkatesh composed the background music.
 The soundtrack album was released on 1 January 2001 by East Coast Audio Entertainments.